akamai/terraform-provider-akamai/docs/resources/gtm_cidrmap.md

 # akamai_gtm_cidrmap

-`akamai_gtm_cidrmap` provides the resource for creating, configuring and importing a gtm Cidr Map to integrate easily with your existing GTM infrastructure to provide a secure, high performance, highly available and scalable solution for Global Traffic Management.
+`akamai_gtm_cidrmap` provides the resource for creating, configuring and importing a GTM Cidr Map.
+Classless Inter-Domain Routing (CIDR) mapping uses the IP addresses of the requesting name server to provide IP-specific CNAME entries, which lets you direct internal users to a specific environment or direct to the origin.
+This provides different responses to an internal corporate DNS infrastructure such as internal test environments and another answer for all other (defaultDatacenter) name servers.
+CIDR maps split the Internet into multiple CIDR block zones.
+Properties that use a map can specify a handout CNAME for each zone on the property’s editing page.
+To configure a property for CIDR mapping, your domain needs at least one CIDR map defined..
 Note: Import requires an ID of the format: `existing_domain_name`:`existing_map_name`

 ## Example Usage